Review the instructions on this page carefully prior to submitting your revision to ensure adherence to all requirements.

 - Your revision notes may be single spaced but must otherwise follow our manuscript formatting guidelines.

-- Ensure your revision notes are completely anonymized (do not include author names or other identifying information).
+- Ensure your revision notes are completely anonymized (do not include author names or other identifying information; revision notes are shared with the entire review team).

 - Do not respond or refer to trainee reviews.